vegaprotocol/documentation/docs/howto/wallet.md

 ## Generating a new private and public key pair

 Once authenticated with Vega Wallet, it is possible to generate one or more new key pairs (private and public keys) to sign transactions for the Vega network.
-For detailed information on key pairs, see the section on [Wallets and Signing](../wallets-and-deposits/wallet#what-is-a-key-pair).
 Note that the private key is *not* returned.
 Your public key will be used as your `party` identifier on Vega:

 <GitPod />